1. Are antivirus programs necessary? Why are they important?

 When choosing a password manager, it’s important to consider security, additional features, usability, and pricing.

 At a minimum, a password manager should use 256-bit AES encryption to store data.
-A password manager should also be built using zero-knowledge architecture, and it’s always good if each password manager’s security has been audited by a third-party source (Dashlane, 1Password, and RememBear have all recently received audits).
+A password manager should also be built using zero-knowledge architecture, and it’s always good if each password manager’s security has been audited by a third-party source (1Password and Dashlane have recently received audits).

 Additional features you should look for include: